Education Abroad Academic Advising

 Resources for College of Science and Engineering

 Seattle University offers a diverse range of SU-Sponsored, SU-Exchange, and Faculty-Led programs around the world.
 This guide outlines recommended courses for consideration during international study.
 As students take an active role in their academic journey, we offer comprehensive resources for academic planning and encourage collaboration with their Academic Advisors to explore and select the most suitable options for their abroad experience.
-Explore the full list of programs!
+Explore the full list of programs: Explore Programs!

 Education Abroad & Academic Advising